Elecapp/Elecapp.github.io/index.md

 <img class="profile-picture" src="foto.jpg">

-Researcher at [IRPPS](https://www.irpps.cnr.it/en/) (CNR) working on multimodal fake news detection, and Ph.D.
-Candidate in the Italian National Doctoral Program in Artificial Intelligence at the University of Pisa and the University of Bari "Aldo Moro".
+Researcher at [IRPPS](https://www.irpps.cnr.it/en/) (CNR) working on multimodal fake news detection.
+I received my Ph.D. in AI from the Italian National Doctoral Program (University of Pisa & University of Bari).
 In 2020, I completed a Master's Degree in Communication Design at the Polytechnic University of Milan, developing my thesis at the DensityDesign research lab.
 After that, I obtained a one-year Master Degree in Big Data Analytics and Social Mining at the University of Pisa.
 I am a member  of the [XAI research Group](https://xai-project.eu/) and [IVU lab](http://ivu.di.uniba.it/).